ansys/ansys-tools-common/doc/source/user_guide/ansys_exceptions.rst

 .. code:: pycon

-   >>> from ansys.tools.exceptions import AnsysError
+   >>> from ansys.tools.common.exceptions import AnsysError
-   >>> from ansys.tools.exceptions import AnsysTypeError
+   >>> from ansys.tools.common.exceptions import AnsysTypeError
-   >>> from ansys.tools.exceptions import AnsysLogicError
+   >>> from ansys.tools.common.exceptions import AnsysLogicError
    >>> raise AnsysError("An error occurred in Ansys tools.")
    AnsysError: An error occurred in Ansys tools.
    >>> raise AnsysTypeError("An invalid type was provided.")